KILTprotocol/docs/docs/sdk/1-workshop/02-overview.md

 In this tutorial, we'll run through the full story of a claim.

-To do so, three actors will be involved: a `Claimer`, an `Attester` and a `Verifier`.
+To do so, three actors will be involved: a <span class="label-role claimer">claimer</span>, an <span class="label-role attester">attester</span> and a <span class="label-role verifier">verifier</span>.
 You'll be playing all three roles.
 In the real world these actors would be running different services, so we setup different folders to mimic this separation.

 These three actors will be exchanging various objects.
 The most important one is the `credential`.
 This is how an `credential` is created:

 <Mermaid
-chart={`graph TD; CTYPE --> claim[claim]; claimContents --> claim; claimerDidIdentifier --> claim; claimerDid[claimerDid] --> requestForAttestation; claim --> requestForAttestation; requestForAttestation --> attestation[attestation]; attesterFullDid --> attestation; attestation --> credential[credential]; requestForAttestatIon --> credential[credential];`}
+chart={`graph TD;
+CTYPE --> claim;
+claimContents[Claim Content] --> claim;
+claimerDid[Claimer DID] --> claim;
+claim --> requestForAttestation;
+requestForAttestation --> attestation;
+requestForAttestation --> credential;
+AttesterDID[Attester DID] --> attestation;
+attestation --> credential;
+`}
 />

 That's a mouthful, but don't worry - we'll dig deeper in the elements of this diagram in the next steps!
 For now, just keep in mind: